realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/07_chapter.md

 - **Databricks Lakebase.** Holds the live operational data with vehicle positions written every two seconds by the simulator, vehicle statuses and trip records.
 It answers OLTP questions: where is vehicle V003 right now, which vehicles are currently idle, how many positions have been written in the last 10 minutes.

-- **Databricks.** Holds the analytical history with position data synced from Lakebase into a Delta table, aggregated by zone and road segment.
+- **Databricks Lakehouse.** Holds the analytical history with position data synced from Lakebase into a Delta table, aggregated by zone and road segment.
 It answers analytical questions: which zones have been busiest in the last hour, which roads carry the most vehicle traffic.

 None of these systems knows about the others.
-Neo4j knows nothing about Lakebase positions.
+Aura knows nothing about Lakebase positions.
 Lakebase knows nothing about road names.
-Databricks knows nothing about zone topology.
+Lakehouse knows nothing about zone topology.
 The intelligence sits in the application layer -- the simulator, the Streamlit applications and the analytics notebook -- which orchestrates queries across all three and combines the results.

 ## Running the System

 The order of operations matters.
 Work through the notebooks in sequence:

 1. `00_prepare_osm.ipynb` -- For new cities only or if you wish to rerun the data generation for San Francisco or Singapore.
 Skip for Merton.
-2. `02_road_network.ipynb` -- Loads the road network into Neo4j
+2. `02_road_network.ipynb` -- Loads the road network into Aura
 3. `03_zones.ipynb` -- Assigns intersections to zones and builds the adjacency graph
 4. `04_lakebase.ipynb` -- Creates the Lakebase tables and seeds the vehicles
 5. `05_simulator.ipynb` -- Starts the simulator in the background